IMPORTANT UPDATE: November 1, 2022

 Where to Buy Berbere Spice

-Of course, you can always buy the Ethiopian Spice Blend at my Wildtree store.
-But you can also purchase Berbere in the spice or international section of well-stocked grocery stores.
-You may find it at some global markets, specialty stores, and spice purveyors, and it’s easily made at home if you prefer to DIY using ground spices.
+You can buy the Ethiopian Spice Blend, which I get at The Spice House.
+But you can also purchase Berbere in the spice or international section of well-stocked grocery stores, global markets, specialty stores, and other spice purveyors, and it’s easily made at home if you prefer to DIY using ground spices.

 In ideal conditions, three to four years is a rule of thumb for most ground spices.
 For the best flavor, you’ll want to use your Ethiopian Spice Blend within six months to a year.
 It will not “go bad,” so to speak, but it will begin to lose its flavor over time, eventually taking on a more bland, woody taste.

 How to Make Berbere Shrimp Curry

 Our version of this stew starts with sautéing oil with onions and sweet potatoes to develop the flavorful base.
 After about three minutes, the onions will become translucent.

 From there, you’ll add the crushed tomatoes, coconut milk, Ethiopian Spice Blend, and cauliflower, bringing it all to a simmer and cooking for about 15 minutes longer or until the cauliflower and sweet potatoes are fork-tender.

 As the stew simmers, you will notice the aromatic and spicy mix from the blend of paprika and more than twelve spices simmering.
 The fragrant, warming, sweet notes from ginger and cinnamon, fennel, and cloves will fill your senses as the spices’ robust herbaceous qualities combine to fill your kitchen with comforting smells.